open/close all folders

 - Big Eyes, Small Mouth has "area" as a standard variable to enhance the effects of attributes.
 In most cases this goes hand-in-hand with the "target" variable to identify how many individuals within the area that an attribute can affect at one time.
 However, the "Weapon" attribute (which covers all forms of attack) automatically affects everything in range to begin with.
 Instead, for the low, low cost of 1 character point, the "selective" variable lets the user choose who is and isn't harmed when using the weapon.

-- At least since Final Fantasy IV, most spells can be set to target either all enemies or all allies.
+- Since Final Fantasy II, most spells can be set to target either all enemies or all allies.
+Final Fantasy I instead had a large amount of offensive spells and upgraded support spells hit all enemies by default.

 - Also many of the spells in the Grandia games.